Family, Friend and Neighbor Child Fatality & Serious Injury

 Substantiated child abuse incidents000

-• Injury resulting in overnight hospital stay
+• An injury that requires an overnight hospital stay

-• Severe neck or head injury
+• Severe head or neck injury

-• Choking/unexpected breathing problems
+• Choking or unexpected breathing problems

 • Severe bleeding

-• Shock or acute confused state
+• Shock or sudden confusion

 • Unconsciousness